sakibian/code-daily/README.md

 ### Day - 8

+- If Else Statements in JavaScript

+### Day - 9

-- Conditional Statements in JavaScript
+- Switch Statements in JavaScript